 4.4 Within how many hours do you provide crisis assistance that will resolve the energy crisis for eligible households?
-44 Hours 4.5 Within how many hours do you provide crisis assistance that will resolve the energy crisis for eligible households in life-threatening situations?
-Hours Crisis Eligibility, 2605(c)(1)(A) 4.6 Do you have additional eligibility requirements for CRISIS ASSISTANCE ? ∑Yes 4.7 Check the appropriate boxes below and describe the policies for each.
-Yes No
+4.5 Within how many hours do you provide crisis assistance that will resolve the energy crisis for eligible households in life-threatening situations?
+18 Hours Crisis Eligibility, 2605(c)(1)(A) 4.6 Do you have additional eligibility requirements for CRISIS ASSISTANCE ? ⊠Yes □ No

-Do you require an assets test?

-Do you give priority in eligibility to:

-Elderly?Disabled?Young children?Households with high energy burdens?Other?

-• In order to receive crisis assistance:

-Must the household have received a shut- Yes No

-off notice or have a near empty tank? • Must the household have been shut off or

-have an empty tank?
+4.7 Check the appropriate boxes below and describe the policies for each.
+Yes No • Do you require an assets test?
+Do you give priority in eligibility to: Elderly?Disabled?Young children?Households with high energy burdens?Other?
+In order to receive crisis assistance:Must the household have received a shut- Yes No off notice or have a near empty tank?Must the household have been shut off or $\boxtimes$ have an empty tank?
 Must the household have exhausted their regular heating benefit?
-Must renters with heating costs included

-in their rent have received an eviction notice? \boxtimes

-Must heating/cooling be medically necessary?

-Must the household have non-working heating or cooling equipment?
+Must renters with heating costs included in their rent have received an eviction notice?Must heating/cooling be medically necessary? • Must the household have non-working heating or cooling equipment?Other?
+Do you have additional/differing eligibility policies.

-• Other?

-Do you have additional/differing eligibility policity.
 Renters?
 Renters living in subsidized housing?
 Renters with utilities included in the rent?
-Explanation of policies for each "yes" checked about the content of policies for each "yes" checked about the content of policies for each "yes" checked about the content of policies for each "yes" checked about the content of policies for each "yes" checked about the content of the cont
+Explanation of policies for each "yes" checked about

-In order to receive crisis assistance, households maconditions. ay report an y one condition or combination of
+In order to receive crisis assistance, households may report any one condition or combination of conditions.

-Determination of Benefits

-4.8 How do you handle crisis situations?

-Separate component